-The program is for children who are residents of Georgia and are four years of age on or before September 1.
+The preschool program is for children who are residents of Georgia and are four years of age on or before September 1.
+Half of the program’s spots are reserved for UWG Faculty, Staff, and Students.
+The remainder are available to the community.
 The program is regulated under guidelines set by Bright from the Start , a division of the Georgia Department of Early Care and Learning.
 UWG Pre-K operates on a regular school system calendar for the length of a typical school day.
 A lottery system is used to form class rosters.

-At this time, the UWG Pre-K is planning to open for the 2020-21 school year.
-A current health and safety protocol for the UWG Pre-K has been developed to respond to the COVID-19 pandemic.
-The guidelines in the protocol are consistent with the Center for Disease Control (CDC) and Bright from the Start.
-Additional health and safety measures that are recommended by the National Association for the Education of Young Children (NAEYC) were also considered.
+- The UWG Pre-K will operate a traditional (e.g., face-to-face) model.
+Current health and safety protocols are consistent with the Center for Disease Control (CDC) and Bright from the Start.
+Additional health and safety measures that are recommended by the National Association for the Education of Young Children were also considered.

 Spots are open for preschool students who turn 4 by September 1, 2022 - Complete the Application materials below.